-When you take out a loan from a bank or mortgage company to purchase a home, in exchange you have to promise to comply with a monthly payment schedule and agree that the lender can sell the property at a foreclosure sale if you fall behind.
+When you take out a loan from a bank or mortgage company to buy a home, you have to promise to comply with a payment schedule and agree that the lender can sell the property at a foreclosure sale if you fail to make the required payments.

-Under federal law, the servicer must contact, or attempt to contact, you by phone to discuss loss mitigation options no later than 36 days after you miss a payment, and again within 36 days after each subsequent delinquency.
-No later than 45 days after missing a payment, the servicer has to inform you in writing about loss mitigation options that might be available, as well as appoint personnel to help you try to work out a way to avoid foreclosure.
-(There are some exceptions to some of these requirements, like under some circumstances if you've filed bankruptcy or asked the servicer not to contact you pursuant to the Fair Debt Collection Practices Act.
-To get details, talk to a lawyer.)
+Under federal mortgage servicing laws, the servicer must contact, or attempt to contact, you by phone to discuss loss mitigation options (that is, foreclosure avoidance alternatives, like a loan modification or deed in lieu of foreclosure) no later than 36 days after you miss a payment and again within 36 days after each subsequent delinquency.
+No later than 45 days after missing a payment, the servicer has to inform you in writing about loss mitigation options that might be available and appoint personnel to help you try to work out a way to avoid foreclosure.

-Also, the servicer generally can't officially begin a foreclosure until you're more than 120 days past due on payments.
-This time period should provide you with ample opportunity to submit a loss mitigation application to the servicer.
+Also, the servicer usually can't officially begin a foreclosure until you're more than 120 days past due on payments.
+This preforeclosure period should provide you with ample opportunity to submit a loss mitigation application to the servicer.

-Mortgages and deeds of trust typically have a provision that requires the lender to send you a notice—commonly called a "breach letter”—informing you that the loan is in default before the lender can accelerate the loan (call the entire balance due).
+Mortgages and deeds of trust typically have a provision that requires the lender to send you a notice, commonly called a "breach letter," informing you that the loan is in default before the lender can accelerate the loan.
 The breach letter gives you a chance to cure the default and avoid foreclosure.
-(Get details about breach letters and their contents.)

 If the foreclosure is judicial, you'll get a complaint and summons telling you that a foreclosure has started.

-You also get some kind of notice about a pending nonjudicial foreclosure.
-You might get a notice of default in the mail, which gives you a limited amount of time to get current and stop the foreclosure.
+You'll also get some kind of notice about a pending nonjudicial foreclosure.
+In some states, you'll get a notice of default.
 You might also get a notice of sale that lets you know when the sale will happen.

-In other states, notice of the foreclosure might consist of publishing information about the sale in a newspaper and posting a notice on the property or in a public location.
-(Learn more about how much foreclosure notice you’ll get.)
+Some states require the lender to send a combined notice of default and sale.
+Or you might get just a notice of sale.
+In other states, notice of the foreclosure consists of publishing information about the sale in a newspaper and posting a notice on the property or in a public location.

-All states permit borrowers in foreclosure to redeem the property before the sale, and certain states provide a redemption period after the sale.
-You would redeem the home by paying the full amount owed to the bank, plus fees and expenses, or by reimbursing the person or entity that bought the property at the foreclosure sale, depending on the situation.
+All states permit borrowers in foreclosure to redeem the property before the sale, and some states provide a redemption period after the sale.
+You would redeem the home by paying the full amount owed, plus fees and expenses, or by reimbursing the person or entity that bought the property at the foreclosure sale, depending on the situation.

 Unfortunately, unless you can get a new loan, either kind of redemption might not be practical if you're already behind in payments.

 Some states, counties, and cities give homeowners who are in foreclosure the right to participate in mediation.
-Mediation brings the borrower and foreclosing lender to the table with the goal of working out a loss mitigation option, like a modification or a short sale.
-(Learn about the benefits of foreclosure mediation.)
+Foreclosure mediation brings the borrower and foreclosing lender to the table with the goal of working out a loss mitigation option, like a modification or a short sale.

 After a foreclosure sale, you might get a notice telling you who bought the property and the sale price.
 If the sale brought in enough to repay the loan, including all foreclosure fees and costs, and any other liens on the property, as well as some extra money, you're entitled to the excess proceeds, called a "surplus."

-On the other hand, if the foreclosure sale doesn't fully pay off the debt, you might be on the hook for a “deficiency judgment,” which is a personal judgment against you for the difference between the total debt and a lesser sale price.
+On the other hand, depending on state law, if the foreclosure sale doesn't fully pay off the debt, you might be on the hook for a deficiency judgment, which is a personal judgment against you for the difference between the total debt and a lesser sale price.

 To get information about various loss mitigation options, talk to a HUD-approved housing counselor.